 Passengers can enjoy business class on the Boeing 737-800 planes.
 Premium meals will be served in this class, alongside premium beverages.

 International Business Class, on our brand new 737-800 aircraft, offers you an 'Executive Jet' experience at business class fares. you will be offered a scrumptious meal with your choice of Myanmar or Asian dishes complemented by well-selected wines, beers and soft drinks.
 You get your own in-seat entertainment system so you can choose from a selection of films, TV and music all at the touch of the screen.

 Business Class seats

-If you would like to access airstream on your laptop, you can visit www.airstream-ub.com once you have connected to the onboard Wi-Fi.
+If you would like to access airstream on your laptop, you can visit the airstream website once you have connected to the onboard Wi-Fi.

-For domestic flights, passengers can check-in between 2 hours and 30 minutes before their flight.
+For domestic flights, passengers can check in between 2 hours and 30 minutes before their flight.
 Please allow enough time to arrive at the airport, to avoid long qeues.